yeastrc/proxl-web-app/docs/install/intro.rst

 ProXL Installation Guide
 ===========================================

-This is a guide for downloading and installing your own instance of ProXL on your own system.
+This is a guide for downloading and installing your own copy of ProXL, running on you own server.
 ProXL is relatively simple to install and set up, but does require some working proficiency with the command line and some knowledge of databases (preferably MySQL).